Miss Grand Moldova

 Miss Grand Moldova is a national beauty pageant title awarded to Moldovan representatives competing at the Miss Grand International pageant.
-The title was first awarded in 2013, when Ernest Hadrian Böhm, the director of Exclusive Events International, a Romania-based event organizer, assigned the winner of Miss Earth Moldova 2012, Alyona Chitoroaga, to represent Moldova at the inaugural edition of the mentioned international contest in Thailand.
-She did not place in the competition.
+The title was first awarded in 2013, when Ernest Hadrian Böhm, director of the Romania-based event organizer Exclusive Events International, appointed the winner of Miss Earth Moldova 2012, Alyona Chitoroaga, to represent Moldova at the inaugural edition of the international pageant in Thailand.
+Chitoroaga was unplaced in the competition.

-The license for Miss Grand Moldova belonged to Exclusive Events International until its partnership with Miss Grand International was terminated in 2019; since then, the license has not been purchased by any other agency.
+Exclusive Events International held the Miss Grand Moldova license until its partnership with Miss Grand International ended in 2019.
+After a seven-year absence, the license was acquired in 2026 by a London-based pageant organizer Crown Circle UK, led by an entrepreneur Daniela Costin, marking Moldova's return to the competition.

 History

-Since the inception of the Miss Grand International pageant, Moldova rarely sent its representative to compete.
-The first Moldovan candidate to compete at such was Alyona Chitoroaga, the winner of Miss Earth Moldova 2012, who was appointed by the director of Exclusive Events International, Ernest Hadrian Böhm.
-However, later "Moldovan" representatives were all Romanian citizens.
-They were selected through Romanian national pageants, such as Miss Universe Romania, and Miss Tourism Metropolitan International Romania, which also managed by Exclusive Events International.
+Since the inception of Miss Grand International in 2013, Moldova has only occasionally participated in the competition.
+The country's first representative was Alyona Chitoroaga, winner of Miss Earth Moldova 2012, who was appointed by Ernest Hadrian Böhm, director of Exclusive Events International, to compete at the inaugural edition.

+Subsequent representatives of Moldova were all Romanian citizens.
+They were selected through Romanian national pageants, including Miss Universe Romania and Miss Tourism Metropolitan International Romania, both of which were organized by Exclusive Events International.

-Since the first competition in 2013, Moldovan representatives have never been placed in Miss Grand International.
+As of 2025, no Moldovan representative has placed at Miss Grand International.